Here are answers to the most common technical support questions about Signals.

 Controlling your ThermoWorks connected thermometers is an elevated experience with the all-new ThermoWorks app and new ThermoWorks Cloud.
 The ThermoWorks app boasts powerful new features, a more intuitive interface, and more robust connectivity.
 Plus, now you can dive into your temperature data from any browser, explore and annotate graphs, and share everything with your team anytime, anywhere on the new ThermoWorks Cloud.

 Find instructions for setting up and using your Signals in the ThermoWorks app Help File, found here.

 Instructions for using ThermoWorks Cloud are found here.

 Here’s what you need to know to successfully update your Signals’ firmware.

 1. Signals needs to be plugged into power to complete the firmware update.
-Once your Signals is plugged into power, the firmware update will complete when you next open the ThermoWorks BBQ app.
+Once your Signals is plugged into power, the firmware update will complete when you next open the ThermoWorks app.
 Please make sure you use a 12 volt power adapter (preferably the adapter that came with Signals).

 2. Signals firmware updates via Bluetooth, so keep your phone or tablet within Bluetooth range of Signals during the update.
 If your phone or tablet disconnects from Signals, the firmware update will not finish.
 We recommend leaving your tablet or phone close to Signals until the firmware update has concluded.
 (The update takes roughly one minute.)

-3. Make sure the ThermoWorks BBQ app is authorized to use your phone or tablet’s location services, data and file storage.
+3. Make sure the ThermoWorks app is authorized to use your phone or tablet’s location services, data and file storage.
 (Found in your phone or tablet’s app manager.)
 Close and reopen the app and the firmware update will continue.